input-output-hk/marlowe-cardano/marlowe-cli/examples/zcb/ReadMe.md

   cardano-cli address build "${MAGIC[@]}"                                            \
                             --payment-verification-key-file "$BORROWER_PAYMENT_VKEY" \
 )
-BORROWER_PUBKEYHASH=$(
-  cardano-cli address key-hash --payment-verification-key-file "$BORROWER_PAYMENT_VKEY" )
 ```

-The borrower Thomas Middleton has the address `` and public-key hash `90304fe1d67fbcad6ce67e6a32d37f0d75f159701b7328bee5912dc9`.
+The borrower Thomas Middleton has the address `addr_test1vzgrqnlp6elmettvuelx5vkn0uxhtu2ewqdhx297ukgjmjgpss5k0` and role token named `ThomasMiddleton`.
 They have the following UTxOs in their wallet:

 ```
 marlowe-cli util clean "${MAGIC[@]}"                              \